alexgyllos/alexgyllos/README.md

 ### I'm currently working at:

-Hubl Ltd. building a mileage tracking and fleet management mobile and web solution.
+Trackographics Ltd. building a mileage tracking and fleet management mobile and web solution.
 <!--A volunteering project for the Scottish Tech Arm building a mobile app for Asylum Seekers.
 -->